astrophena/tsid/README.md

 ## Usage

-- Build Caddy with this plugin by [xcaddy]:
+1. Build Caddy with this plugin by [xcaddy]:

         $ xcaddy build --with go.astrophena.name/tsid

-- Make sure that `tsid` is ordered first:
+2. Make sure that `tsid` is ordered first:

         {
           order tsid first
         }

-- Add the `tsid` directive to your Caddyfile and use the placeholders:
+3. Add the `tsid` directive to your Caddyfile and use the placeholders:

         tsid

-        respond "Hello, {http.vars.tailscale.name}"
+        respond "Hello, {http.vars.tailscale.name}!"

 ## License